Current Page Path

 I meet regularly with faculty and students, both graduate and undergraduate.
 Please feel free to email me with a question, set up an appointment for a research consultation, have me visit your class regarding library research, or create a library research guide for your class.

-I will have weekly drop-in office hours at North Quad, beginning in October:
+I will have weekly drop-in office hours at North Quad during the fall semester, beginning in October.